JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_extensions.md

 - `id` - unique ID
 - `order` - allows to order all defined extensions using `first`, `last` or `before|after [id]` respectively
-- `os` - allows to restrict extension to given OS, e.g., `os="windows"` registers the extension on Windows only
+- `os` - allows restricting extension to given OS, e.g., `os="windows"` registers the extension on Windows only

 ### Extension Properties Code Insight
-Several tooling features are available to help configuring bean class extension points in `plugin.xml`.
+Several tooling features are available to help configure bean class extension points in `plugin.xml`.

 Properties annotated with [`@RequiredElement`](upsource:///platform/extensions/src/com/intellij/openapi/extensions/RequiredElement.java) are inserted automatically and validated (2019.3 and later).